Framework-R-D/phlex-design/external-contributions-policy.md

 ### Acceptance of External Contributions

-An external contribution:
+External contributions to Phlex are encouraged so long as:

-  1. Shall not inhibit Phlex’s ability to satisfy requirements for officially supported systems.
+  1. They do not inhibit Phlex’s ability to satisfy requirements for officially supported systems.

-  2. Shall conform to all other policies for the appropriate Phlex repository, including (but not limited to) those concerning:
+  2. They conform to all other policies for the appropriate Phlex repository, such as those concerning:

      1. CI/CD tests on officially and community supported systems
      2. Test coverage